Skip to content

 Features

-• Batch Export: Export at 3000px, 1500px, and 450px widths with overwrite or suffix options
+• Batch export: Export at 3000px, 1500px, and 450px widths with overwrite or suffix strategies.

 Architecture